wilddeer/blog/_drafts/lets-fix-steam.md

   </div>
 </div>

 Now it's enough to vary the font size to make a block of an appropriate size.
 All the properties are set in relative `em` units.
-Price values are wrapped in additional `span`’s, so you can set a specific font size for them without affecting the metrics of the parental block:
+Price values are wrapped in additional `span`’s, so you can set a specific font size for them without affecting the properties of the parental block:

 {% highlight html cssclass=codewrap %}
 {% include snippets/price-area.htm %}